dairin0d/blender-2.8-scripts/docs/mouselook_navigation/mouselook_navigation.md

   * *Auto* - determine orbit origin from Blender's preferences
   * *View* - use 3D viewport's focus point
   * *Mouse* - orbit around the point under the mouse
+  * *Last Mouse* - orbit around the point under the last mouse click (works only in ZBrush mode)
   * *Selection* - orbit around the selection pivot
 * **Ortho unrotate** - if enabled and view projection is Orthographic, switching from Orbit to Pan/Dolly/Zoom will snap view rotation to its initial value and will disable switching to Orbit until the operator has finished
 * ***Navigation shortcuts*** (keys used during the navigation)